 Please specify the contract type, ie. whether it’s a new contract or a contract renewal.

 In compliance with the latest RERA regulations, Dubai residents must now use the Ejari Contract Form as primary form of rental contract.
 This document is mandatory for contracts starting on 16-JUL-2017 or any later date.
 If an addendum was signed as integral part of the Ejari contract, please scan the Addendum along with the Ejari contract and upload both documents as a single PDF file.
 The Ejari contract (and Addendum) must be duly signed by both parties.
 Please make sure the Ejari Contract form is filled correctly in every part and your rental contract fulfills the following legal requirements: the document must be legible and clear; tenant and landlord’s names appear in the contract; the subject of the lease is a property in the Emirate of Dubai; the property or land is clearly identified by an address that includes for example a unit number, building name, street name, community name or a land plot number; the contract states a start date and an expiry date; the rental price is written and it is not null; the contract bears the amount paid as security deposit; the signatures of both tenant and landlord clearly appear at the bottom of the document; if either party is a company, a company stamp is placed next to the signature of the company representative.
 In case of renewals, please verify that the contract start date tallies with the previous contract end date (example: if the first contract end date is 13-Jan-2017, then the start date of the renewal contract would be 14-Jan-2017).
 RERA currently allows residents to register expired contracts too.

-If the contract doesn’t mention the Security Deposit paid to the landlord or the Tenant’s PO Box, please enter these data in the respective form fields.
+If the contract doesn’t mention the Security Deposit paid to the landlord or the Tenant’s PO Box, please enter these data in the respective web-form boxes.

 SECTION 4.: SUPPORTING DOCUMENTS